 I try to counter the fleeting, seasonal blues by going to yoga, doing one social activity a week, and cooking.
 Those are things I know that I need in order to feel connected to myself and others, rather than isolating.

-And if nothing else, eating something tropical like these grilled shrimp skewers with pineapple and avocado take my mind and tastebuds to a beach scene.
+And if nothing else, eating something tropical like these grilled shrimp skewers, and easy strawberry mousse for dessert takes my mind and tastebuds to a beach scene.
 (If chicken is more your style, I love these Thai Chicken Kabobs, too.

 Kabobs are incredibly easy to make, by threading your ingredients onto wooden or metal skewers, then grilling.
 This particular recipe takes a short amount of time to prepare because shrimp are very quick cooking.
 And you’re simply looking for a sear on the pineapple and avocado.